aws-samples/aws-security-odyssey/SID402Workshop/2_ImplementSecWithIoT/README.md

     ![](images/image10.png "image")

-28. Click **Done** to go back to the main GUI.
+11. Click **Done** to go back to the main GUI.

-29. Finally, notice that the **Deploy** icon in the upper right of the GUI is red.
+12. Finally, notice that the **Deploy** icon in the upper right of the GUI is red.
 This means changes have been made and need to be deployed.
 Click on this button and the flow will be saved, validated, and ready for use.
 If validation succeeds, the AWS IoT node (the Node-RED Amazon EC2 instance) will connect to the AWS IoT platform.
-You should see a green icon with ;connected under the AWS IoT node, Node-RED was able to successfully connect to the AWS IoT platform.
+You should see a green icon with connected under the AWS IoT node, Node-RED was able to successfully connect to the AWS IoT platform.

-30. Bring up the AWS Console in a new browser window or tab and navigate to the AWS IoT console and select **Test**.
+13. Bring up the AWS Console in a new browser window or tab and navigate to the AWS IoT console and select **Test**.
 Then select Subscribe to a topic link, enter **topic1** as the topic, and finally click the Subscribe to topic button per the figure below.

     ![](images/image11.png "image")